joe-taylor/ckan-bcgov-terraform/README.md

 # CKAN Terraform

 This repo exists to help new developers set up a local development instance of the BC Data Catalogue.
-The BC Data Catalogue is composed of a stock install of CKAN 2.7.5 plus custom extensions and supporting apps (e.g. a UI frontend).
+The BC Data Catalogue is composed of a stock install of CKAN 2.7.5 plus custom extensions and supporting apps (e.g. a Vue-based UI frontend).

 ## What will this automate for me?